 My Philosophy

 Physics culture is a beautiful thing.
-Granted, it has serious problems — the racist admission practices, the desecration of Indigenous lands to build research instruments, the culture of overwork.
+Granted, it has serious problems — the sexist microaggressions, the culture of overwork.
 Nevertheless, physics culture exists in all of our institutions and even in ourselves.
 If we want to transform it, we must first learn to appreciate it so we can take part in destabilizing and rebuilding it.

 In